 Pinch Front Crease

 This classic hat offers a distinct look compared to traditional styles.
 While retaining the tall crown and wide brim, the Pinch Front Crease deviates with a unique concave indentation on the front sides, aptly named for its “pinched” appearance.
-Despite the seemingly ordinary materials like straw or felt, these hats exude a timeless elegance, rivaling the sturdiness and durability of leather.
+Despite the seemingly ordinary materials like straw or felt, these hats exude timeless elegance, rivaling the sturdiness and durability of leather.

 This versatility extends to wearers as well.
 Both men and women can rock the Pinch Front Crease, and just like how clothing can flatter your figure, this hat’s design helps elongate and slim the face.